askharley/askharley-blog/src/posts/01-a-reintroduction-to-ecmascript-6.md

 ### Classes

 Last but not least, we have classes.
-Classes are the building block for object orietated programming and help encapsule our code.
+Classes are the building block for object orientated programming and help encapusulate our code.
 ES6 introduces all the normal bells and whistles that comes with classes such as instantiation, constructors, inheritance etc.

 ```
 // Parent class